Shaping global futures!

 - Female entrepreneurs’ international communication behavior

-The thesis supervision includes (min.) monthly meetings with your supervisor, in which you specify the topic and research question, the data collection and analysis methods, and the structure of the thesis.
-Those meetings can be online or in person.
-Usually, theses are empirical and written in English.
-If you would like to know more, get in touch.
+The supervision of the thesis includes (at least) monthly meetings with your supervisor.
+In these meetings, the topic and the research question, the methods of data collection and data analysis as well as the structure of the thesis are discussed.
+These meetings can take place online or in person.
+If you would like to find out more, feel free to contact us (fbudde@mail.uni-paderborn.de).